moveit/moveit_pr2/pr2_moveit_tutorials/index.rst

 ==================
 - :doc:`The Move Group Interface tutorial</planning/src/doc/move_group_interface_tutorial>` shows how to use the C++ interface to move_group.
 This is the primary interface that most users of MoveIt! should use.

+- :doc:`The Move Group Python Interface tutorial</planning/scripts/doc/move_group_python_interface_tutorial>` shows how to use the Python interface to move_group.
+This is the primary interface that most users of MoveIt! should use from Python.

 Advanced Tutorials
 ==================
 - :doc:`The Kinematics tutorial</kinematics/src/doc/kinematics_tutorial>` shows the basics of using the C++ API for kinematics.
 It includes forward and inverse kinematics, setting and getting joint values, dealing with joint limits and computing jacobians.